bcgov/moh-pidp/docs/infrastructure_architecture/Readme.md

 [BCGov Backup Container](https://developer.gov.bc.ca/docs/default/component/platform-developer-docs/docs/database-and-api-management/database-backup-best-practices/) is a trusted backup utility tool, designed by BCGOV DevOps team build for developers working on the BCGov's OpenShift platform.
 It connects to your database to perform a full and complete backup of data  and/or to perform a test recovery of the most recent backup.
 For the backup process, it uses pg_dump command every single hour and dumps the pidp_* database into a single backup file.
 The backup files are stored on an nfs-file-backup PVC (persistent volume claim) on OpenShift platform.
 You can modify the backup cycle and schedule in the [backup-container-conf](infra\backup-container\chart\templates\configmap.yaml)

+## Fluentbit

+[Fluent-bit](https://docs.fluentbit.io/manual/about/what-is-fluent-bit) is basically a `log forwarder` tool that can be run as a sidecar container (a docker image) in each pod containing our apps, although it can also be deployed as a stand-alone service (servicing multiple apps).
+Fluent-bit can forward logs to lots of different outputs for example, HTTP, Opensearch, Slack, AWS Lamda and a lot more (see: https://docs.fluentbit.io/manual/pipeline/outputs).

+We added a Fluent-bit container in webapi, nginx and midas deplyments/applications to collect/process/monitor Logs inside the apps and alert the PIDP team in a slack channel if certain keywords, regular expressions, etc. are matched in the log stream.

 ## Mailhog

 MailHog is an email testing tool for developers: